datea/datea-api/doc/CampaignApi.md

 * followed_by_tags: get all campaigns by the tags a user follows. [user id: integer]

 spatial filters:
-* Within bounding box: 'bottom_left' and 'top_right' GET params need to be present (both) to filter dateos by a geographic bounding box.
+* Within bounding box: 'bottom_left' and 'top_right' GET params need to be present (both) to filter campaigns which center is within a geographic bounding box.
 Each param has \<latitude,longitude\> [lat and long coordinates separated by commas -> "-95.23362278938293,38.973081081164715"]
 * Within distance to point: 'distance' and 'center' GET params need to be present.
-Filters dateos within given distance in meters from given point.
+Filters campaigns which center is within given distance in meters from given point.
 Center given as \<latitude,longitude\>, distance in meters as an integer.

 ######Order_options

 The "order_by" GET parameter accepts a comma separated list of options.
-The first parameters take presedence.
+The first parameters take precedence.

 example: order_by=score,-created